Trauma, PTSD, and Grief

 A traumatic event occurs and it may be days, weeks, or even years before the impact is felt.
-Trauma prevents individuals from fully living in the present.
-Those who have suffered from an emotional or physical trauma may be afflicted with Post-traumatic stress disorder (PTSD).
+Trauma prevents individuals from fully living in the present moment.
+Those who have suffered from an emotional or physical trauma may be afflicted with Post Traumatic Stress Disorder (PTSD).
 PTSD not only affects veterans, but anyone who has experienced a terrifying event.
 Symptoms of PTSD include:

 - Intrusive memories, including flashbacks, nightmares, or recurrent thoughts of event